 Life Coach vs. Therapist: What Are the Differences?

 Do you enjoy working with people?
 Are you seeking a career that would enable you to support and motivate others?
-If so, you could consider becoming a life coach.
-The job of a life coach is similar in some ways to that of a mental health therapist or psychologist.
-However, there are key differences between life coaches and therapists.
+If so, you could consider becoming a life coach or a therapist.
+The role of a life coach is similar in some ways to that of a mental health therapist or psychologist.
+However, there are key differences between a life coach and a therapist.

-As you explore this career guide, note the differences in educational and licensing requirements between these two professions.
-Another main difference between life coaches and therapists is the focus of their sessions with clients.
-While both of these careers would enable you to help others, you may find yourself gravitating toward a role as a life coach due to the less stringent employment requirements.
+As you explore this career guide, note the differences in educational and licensing requirements among these professions.
+While all these careers would provide opportunities for you to help others, you may find yourself gravitating toward a role as a life coach due to the less stringent employment requirements.

 Understanding the Terms: Life Coach vs. Therapist

-A mental health therapist or psychologist is a healthcare professional who has been licensed by their state to provide psychotherapy services.
-Patients typically work with a psychologist on a long-term basis.
+A mental health therapist is a healthcare professional who provides psychotherapy services.
+Clients may work with a therapist on a long-term basis.
 They meet with their therapists regularly, working to resolve their mental health issues and overcome related challenges.

-A life coach is not a healthcare professional, although those working in this role typically have an educational background in psychology, counseling or a related field.
-States do not require life coaches to be licensed or certified, although they can be.
-The purpose of life coaching sessions is to empower clients to identify their life’s goals and make progress toward them.
+A life coach is not a healthcare professional, although those working in this role may have an educational background in psychology, counseling or a related field.
+(There are no specific educational requirements.)
+States do not require life coaches to be licensed or certified, although they can choose to obtain a voluntary certificate or certification.1 The purpose of life coaching sessions is to empower clients to identify their life goals and make progress toward them.

 The Objectives of a Life Coach vs. Therapist

-There are significant differences between the objectives of a life coach and those of therapist, as well as between the focus of their sessions with clients.
-A therapist focuses on patients’ feelings and thought patterns.
-Therapy enables patients to develop a greater understanding of how their past experiences and thought patterns influence their behaviors and emotions.
+There are significant differences between the objectives of a life coach vs. therapists, as well as between the focus of their sessions with clients.
+A therapist focuses on clients’ feelings and thought patterns.
+Therapy can enable clients to develop a greater understanding of how their past experiences and thought patterns influence their behaviors and emotions.

-Whereas a therapist focuses on the reasons for of a patient’s behaviors and thought patterns, a life coach focuses on how their clients can overcome current problems.
+When comparing coaching vs. therapy, a therapist focuses on the reasons for a client’s behaviors and thought patterns, a life coach focuses on how their clients can overcome current problems.
 Life coaching may explore past experiences and emotional trauma to a limited extent.
 However, it will largely focus on how clients can change their current behaviors in order to build the lives they want for themselves.

-It is also worth emphasizing that a mental health therapist or psychologist is trained and licensed to diagnose mental health disorders.
+It is also worth emphasizing that a mental health therapist is trained to diagnose and treat mental health disorders.
+In order to provide a diagnosis, mental health therapists must be cognizant of state licensure requirements to independently carry out this responsibility.
 These professionals frequently work with individuals dealing with depression, anxiety, bipolar disorder, eating disorders and similar challenges.
-Although therapists are not able to prescribe medications like psychiatrists can, they administer mental health treatments, such as cognitive behavioral therapy.
+While mental health therapists lack the authority to prescribe medications as psychiatrists do, they do provide mental health treatments, such as cognitive-behavioral therapy.

-In contrast, a life coach does not have the ability or authority to diagnose a mental health disorder.
-Similarly, they are not able to administer treatments, such as psychotherapy.
+A key difference between a therapist and a life coach is that a life coach cannot diagnose a mental health disorder.
 However, a life coach who believes that a client may be struggling with mental health issues can refer that person to a mental health therapist.
-A client may undergo both life coaching and therapy.
+A client may undergo both life coaching and therapy simultaneously for optimal results.

 Past, Present and Future: The Orientation of Therapy vs. Coaching Sessions

 Therapists often focus on their clients’ pasts.
 They explore issues such as how childhood trauma affects a patient’s current mental health.
-A therapist helps clients to understand the problems in their pasts and learn how to heal from them in order to create a healthier present.
+A therapist helps clients to understand and process the problems in their pasts and learn how to heal from them in order to create a healthier present.
+Mental health therapist work to help clients move past mental and behavioral health struggles, which may be rooted in the past even as they affect the present.
+Therapists can teach coping strategies and positive thought and behavioral patterns.

-By contrast, life coaches do not typically encourage clients to explore the past at length.
+By contrast, life coaches do not typically encourage clients to explore the past.
 They focus on identifying what clients can do in the present in order to reach their goals.
 This is a future-oriented form of coaching that emphasizes progressing toward objectives.

 A Typical Session With a Mental Health Therapist

-Every therapy session proceeds a little differently, as each is customized to the patient’s unique needs.
-In addition, mental health therapists conduct sessions according to their own preferences.
-In general, however, the first therapy session primarily focuses on introductory matters.
+Every therapy session proceeds a little differently, as each is customized to the client’s unique needs.
+In addition, mental health therapists conduct sessions preferences guided by the client’s treatment plan.
+Typically, the first therapy session primarily focuses on assessment and formulating a treatment plan.

-Patients can expect to fill out health forms and provide basic background information.
-The therapist may spend time explaining their own academic background and areas of specialization and may encourage patients to ask questions about their expertise.
-The remainder of the first session allows the therapist and patient to get better acquainted.
+Clients can expect to fill out health forms and provide basic background information.
+The therapist may spend time explaining their own academic background and areas of specialization and may encourage clients to ask questions about their expertise.
+The remainder of the first session allows the therapist and client to get better acquainted to build a therapeutic relationship.

-This may, for example, involve conversation about favorite movies and books, as well as light questions about the patient’s mental health concerns.
-Patients may be asked about their mental and physical health symptoms, professional life, home life and relationships.
-The first few therapy sessions are focused on building a rapport between therapist and patient.
+This may, for example, involve conversations about favorite movies and books, as well as questions about the client’s mental health concerns.
+Clients may be asked about their mental and physical health symptoms, professional life, home life and relationships.

-During subsequent sessions, the therapist and patient begin to dive deeper into the patient’s conscious and subconscious mind.
-They explore issues such as childhood bullying or other forms of trauma, substance abuse, insomnia or anything else that might concern the patient.
-The therapist can administer psychotherapy treatments, such as client-centered therapy, cognitive behavioral therapy and psychoanalytic therapy, all of which are designed to help the patient develop coping skills and overcome mental health challenges.
+During subsequent sessions, the mental health therapist and client begin to dive deeper into the client’s conscious and subconscious mind.
+They explore issues such as childhood bullying or other forms of trauma, substance use, insomnia or anything else that might concern the patient.
+The therapist can administer psychotherapy treatments, such as client-centered therapy, cognitive behavioral therapy and psychoanalytic therapy, all of which are designed to help the client develop coping skills and overcome mental health challenges.

 What Clients Can Expect During a Session With a Life Coach

-Because life coaches are not healthcare professionals, patients are not usually asked about their health history, unless their stated goal is to lose weight.
+Because life coaches are not healthcare professionals, clients are not usually asked about their health history unless their stated goal is to lose weight.
 However, they may be asked to fill out one or more questionnaires that request information about their background, aspirations and challenges.
 The life coach and client spend a little time getting to know each other.
-However, unlike with therapy, they may discuss specific details of the client’s life during the first session.

 Clients may have difficulties with issues such as time management, motivation, productivity or work-life balance.
-Just as a psychologist can help patients develop coping skills for issues like anxiety, life coaching can help clients develop strategies and self-improvement skills for overcoming the obstacles preventing them from achieving their goals.
+Just as a mental health therapist can help clients develop coping skills for issues like anxiety, life coaching can help clients develop strategies and self-improvement skills for overcoming the obstacles preventing them from achieving their goals.

-The mental health therapist–patient relationship tends to be a long-term one.
-It takes time for a therapist to build a rapport with a patient and to explore the innermost workings of their conscious and subconscious mind.
-Some patients may work with a mental health therapist for many years — perhaps for most of their lives.
+The mental health therapist-client relationship tends to be a long-term one.
+It takes time for a therapist to build rapport with a client and to explore the innermost workings of their conscious and subconscious mind.
+Some clients may work with a mental health therapist for many years — perhaps for most of their lives.

 Differences in Reimbursement Models

-Because a mental health therapist or psychologist diagnoses and treats mental health disorders, their services are often covered by a patient’s health insurance plan.
-This means that these mental health professionals must go through the often lengthy process of becoming an authorized provider for an insurance network.
+Because a mental health therapist diagnoses and treats mental health disorders, their services are often covered by a client’s health insurance plan.
+This means that these mental health professionals must go through the process of becoming an authorized provider for an insurance network.
 Then, for each covered service provided, they must complete the insurance claims process in order to receive payment.
+Generally speaking, insurance companies will only reimburse services that are considered “medically necessary.”
+A service cannot be considered medically necessary unless there is an official mental health diagnosis, and counselors may be unable to make those official diagnoses.

 A life coach is not a healthcare professional, and they do not diagnose or treat disorders; because of this, their services are not covered by insurance plans.
 Clients are required to pay for services as they are rendered, and life coaches do not work with insurance claims.